capitalone/giraffez/docs/src/quickstart.rst

 Loading data into a table
 -------------------------

-:class:`giraffez.Load <giraffez.load.TeradataLoad>` is a subclass of :class:`giraffez.Cmd <giraffez.cmd.TeradataCmd>` and it aims to provide an easier to use abstraction for loading small amounts of data.
-The most straight-forward way to use it is reading delimited data from a file:
+:class:`giraffez.Cmd <giraffez.cmd.TeradataCmd>` has the method :meth:`insert <giraffez.cmd.TeradataCmd>` that attempts to provide a simple interface for loading data when performance is not necessarily critical.
+It does so by generating insert statements and submitting them in parallel execution mode.
+Here is inserting data from a file:

 .. code-block:: python

-    with giraffez.Load() as load:
+    with giraffez.Cmd() as Cmd:
-        stats = load.from_file('database.table_name', 'my_data.txt')
+        stats = load.insert('database.table_name', 'my_data.txt')

 This requires a delimited header to be provided as the first line of the file and it returns a :class:`dict` with the number of rows inserted and the number of errors encountered: